 10 Delicious and Easy-to-Make After School Snack Ideas for Your Kids

 These tasty after-school snacks for kids not only taste great, but most are very quick and easy to make.
 Plus, they are a great way for using up leftover fruits, veggies, and other foods!

 There’s no snack that’s more nostalgic than ants on a log.
 Chances are you ate this snack as a kid!
 Ants on a log are simply celery slices with peanut butter and raisins.
 This is a fun and tasty way to encourage your kid to eat vegetables.

 Ants on a log are the perfect combination of protein, fats, and carbs.
 Plus, you can minimize sugar content by using peanut butter without added oils or sugar.

 2. Fruit & Cheese

 Fruit and cheese are one of the best after school snack ideas to give your child, and you can count on even the pickiest of eaters to love this protein-packed snack.
 The fruit is full of vitamins and nutrients, while cheese offers protein and healthy fats.

 Try pairing organic mozzarella cheese sticks with fresh sliced tomatoes.
 Or serve up cheddar cheese with apple slices.
 Add even more protein by pairing fruit and cheese with nitrite-free lunch meat, nuts, or a hard-boiled egg.

-Hummus & Veggies
+3. Hummus and Veggies